Conrad II, Holy Roman Emperor: Relations with Poland

-War with Mieszko
+War with Mieszko Lambert

 Duke Bolesław I of Poland of the Piast dynasty repeatedly clashed with Emperor Henry II during the German–Polish Wars of 1002 to 1018.
 In January 1018, Henry II and Bolesław I signed the peace treaty of Bautzen, that settled the permanent coexistence of the Empire and Poland as Bolesław recognized Henry II as his nominal feudal lord.
 In return, Henry II generously invested Bolesław with territories on the Empire's eastern border.
 In order to reinforce his dynastic bonds with the German nobility, Bolesław, a widower, married Oda of Meissen, daughter of the Saxon margrave Eckard I of Meissen.
 The Empire and Poland enjoyed peace for the remainder of Henry's reign.
 However, Bolesław then seized the opportunity presented by Henry's death in 1024 and the subsequent interregnum to consolidate his own power, crowning himself King on Easter, 25 April 1025.
 Bolesław was thus the first Polish king, as his predecessors only held the ducal title of the political entity, called Civitas Schinesghe at the time, that had only a few decades ago revealed itself to the world and the Holy See in Rome.
 Bolesław died within two months of his coronation, most likely due to an illness.
 His son, Mieszko II Lambert, succeeded him as King, crowned on Christmas, 1025.
 Upon assuming the Polish throne, Mieszko expelled his older half-brother Bezprym and his younger brother Otto Bolesławowic.
 Otto went west to seek Conrad II's protection.

 Conrad considered the assumption of the title "king" by Mieszko an act of war and a disregard of his imperial authority, but had to address domestic issues before dealing with Mieszko.
 In 1026 Conrad II marched into Italy to consolidate imperial authority south of the Alps and to claim the imperial crown from the Pope.
 In his absence, Duke Ernest II of Swabia, Conrad the Younger and Duke Frederick II of Upper Lorraine rebelled against his authority.

 The rebels sought the support of Mieszko, which the Polish king granted, promising to take military action against Conrad.
 Conrad returned to Germany in mid-1027, putting an end to the rebellion before Mieszko could deploy his forces.
 In preparation for his own invasion of Poland, Conrad developed a closer relationship with King Cnut of England and Denmark (whose kingdom lay beyond the Empire's northern border).
-Cnut accompanied Conrad at his imperial coronation in 1027, and Conrad granted Cnut authority over the March of Schleswig, the land-bridge between Denmark and Germany.
+Cnut accompanied Conrad at his imperial coronation in 1027, and Conrad granted Cnut authority over the March of Schleswig, the land bridge between Denmark and Germany.